 Often the best time to buy tickets from New York to Munich is 2 months before departure.

-The following airlines operate direct flights on the route New York — Munich: Lufthansa, United Airlines
+The following airlines operate direct flights on the route New York — Munich: Lufthansa

-The cheapest one-way flight from New York to Munich departs on 09/20/2026, is operated by Air Europa and costs $313
+The cheapest one-way flight from New York to Munich departs on 07/02/2026, is operated by French Blue and costs $524

-The cheapest roundtrip flight from New York to Munich departs on 04/27/2026, is operated by Scandinavian Airlines and costs $551
+The cheapest roundtrip flight from New York to Munich departs on 10/19/2026, is operated by Icelandair and costs $646

-There are direct flights on this route 4 days a week: Su, Mo, Tu, and We
+There are direct flights on this route 5 days a week: Su, Mo, Tu, Th, and Fr

 Munich Airport (MUC) is Germany’s second-largest international hub and typically serves as the main gateway for long-haul and European connections, with a strong presence of full-service carriers like Lufthansa alongside many Star Alliance partners.
 It sits about 28 km northeast of the city center; the S-Bahn takes roughly 35–45 minutes to Marienplatz with frequent service and fares usually in the moderate range for regional transit, while taxis and shared shuttles can be 30–45 minutes and are comparatively pricier.
 The airport is generally modern and comfortable with extensive shopping and lounges, though peak times can mean longer security and transfer waits.
 For low-cost or cargo-focused operations, travelers may find fewer options than at smaller regional airports.